fokhei/retroarch-launcher/README.md

-# RetroArch Launch
+# RetroArch Launcher

-a alternative launcher for RetroArch, using same playlist architecture for download thumnail and includes more custom features by context menu.
+a alternative launcher for RetroArch, using same playlist architecture for download thumnail and includes some custom features by context menu.
 Build by Electron + Typescript + React

 ![screenshot](/screenshots/screenshot-1.png)
 ![screenshot](/screenshots/screenshot-2.png)